Insights gained in basic research

 Replace animal research.
 Cell cultures, computer models and studies on human volunteers are used when they are suitable for providing answers to the scientific problem at hand.
 Animal research is only carried out if there is no alternative.

-At ESI, we are particularly committed to the Max Planck Society’s pledge to adopt an additional R: Responsibility.
+At the ESI, we are particularly committed to the Max Planck Society’s pledge to adopt an additional R: Responsibility.
 We take our responsibility very seriously.
 Animal welfare matters.
 Also and particularly in brain research.

 Understanding animal research